wesm87/ember-datepicker/README.md

 Type: `Number`
 Default: `1`

-The number of months to display in the datepicker component
+The number of months to display in the datepicker component.